Thursday, 22 October 2015

 There are times when he hates just about everyone: he drives them away then tries to cajole them into staying.

 Zach has a weak heart; he knows that he could die at any time and uses this as a weapon to control people: if they don’t do just as he likes he might have a heart attack.
-He uses hysterical outbursts to manipulate his parents into giving him what he wants; they are under his thumb.
+He uses hysterical outbursts to manipulate his parents into giving him whatever he wants; they are under his thumb.

 Zach has a death wish and courts danger; he habitually does things he knows he shouldn’t do.
 He is always getting kicked out of schools for smoking and cheating and not turning up for classes.
 He does this for kicks, because he is bored.
 He intends to study law just to learn how to get away with things and get the better of and outsmart the phonies who run this lousy world.